 The behavior of South Korean consumers has been following the pattern of consumption in developed economies.
 Consumers in Korea tend to be tech-savvy and concerned with brand names.
 Additionally, their consumer behavior is continuously shifting according to the changes in their demographics

 South Korea is well-known for its high-speed technology and is considered as one of the world leaders in IT infrastructure.
-As a matter of fact, more than 98% of South Korean households access the World Wide Web daily.
-Over 85% of the Korean population owns a smartphone, with roughly 97% of 18 to 24-year-olds actively using their mobile devices regularly.
+As a matter of fact, more than 96% of South Korean households access the World Wide Web daily.
+Moreover, 96% of the Korean population owns a smartphone, with 100% of 20 to 29-year-olds actively using their mobile devices regularly.
 Additionally, South Koreans are one of the top credit card users online and practice efficient spending habits.
 As a result, middle to upper-class citizens in the country are well-connected, informed shoppers with particular interests in high-quality, luxury products.
-By using their abundant online resources, South Koreans dedicate time to research products, mainly through social media, to become well informed when making purchases.
+By using their abundant online resources, South Koreans dedicate time to research products, mainly through social media, to become well-informed when making purchases.

 South Koreans are also avid fans of online shopping.
-In 2019, 88.5% of the nation’s population use e-commerce platforms, and this is expected to rise to 94.4% in 2023.
-Additionally, retail e-commerce sales in the country amounted to US$65,538 million in 2019.
-This figure is anticipated to show an annual growth rate of 5%, resulting in a market volume of US$79,744 million by 2023.
+In 2020, 80% of the nation’s population purchased products online.
+Additionally, e-commerce sales in the country amounted to US$74,138 million in 2020.
+This figure is anticipated to show an annual growth rate of 6.4%, resulting in a market volume of US$95,152 million by 2024.
 The high level of e-commerce activity in the country is partly the result of the government’s lowered duties and tariffs on numerous product categories.

 The Importance of Image